translation-cards/txc-maker/docs/setup.md

 The webapp is built and deployed with Maven, NPM, and Google AppEngine.

 1. Install npm packages: from src/UI/ run `npm install`
+2. Run `export APP_ID=translation-cards-dev`
+  * This will allow you to deploy to the dev instance if needed
 2. From the project root, run `mvn appengine:devserver`
   * This runs the server at http://localhost:8080/get-txc
 3. From `src/UI`, run `npm run test`